genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/10_integration/07_custom-endpoints/02_basics.md

 ## Producing output

-By default, the `handleRequest` function infers the output of the endpoint based on the return value of the block.
+By default, the `handleRequest` function infers the output of the endpoint from the return value of the block.
 So, if you are only producing output and not receiving any input, you do not need type parameters.
 The output value is returned as JSON, using the standard serialisation mechanism.

 This is sufficient for most cases, but you can customise the output.

 ### Content type

-To override the default behaviour, call `produces` with a content type.
+To override the default behaviour and specify a content type, use the call `produces` with a content type.
 The following content types are supported out of the box:

 | Content type               | Name in code                           | Data   |
 |----------------------------|:---------------------------------------|--------|